One Ala Moana

 Calculated from association fees observed in penthouse unit listings for this building.

-Cable TV inclusion has extremely strong building-level support: 20 of 20 MLS listings include CABTV.
-The public remarks do not discuss cable directly, but there is no contradictory evidence, so this appears to be a stable building amenity/fee inclusion.
+Cable TV inclusion is strongly supported at the building level, with 20 of 20 MLS listings showing CABTV in association_fee_includes.
+The public remarks do not explicitly mention cable, but there is no evidence of a change or correction, so this appears to be a consistent building-wide fee item.

 No analysis available